makersacademy/bowling-challenge/README.md

 The challenge is to create a scorecard for a game of bowling.
 The scorecard will take in the values for the pins knocked down by a single player and sum the total score for each round and finally for the entire game.

-As this is a scorecard, the user inputs the rolls (i.e. the rolls will not be randomly generated).
+As this is a scorecard, the user inputs each roll (i.e. the rolls will not be randomly generated).

 ![Screenshot]()